Midnight Knock by John Fram #bookreview @atriabooks

 Review

-Need a “hunt for a book” tale…THIS IS IT!
+Need a good puzzle of a read…THIS IS IT!
 Grab your copy today.

 I received this novel from the publisher for a honest review.